 Herda Square Acrylic Wall Lamps

-Materials: Translucent, chocolate, smoked brown and white acrylic parts.
+Materials: Lucid, chocolate, smoked brown acrylic square discs.
+The clear discs have rounded corners.
+White acrylic wall mount.
 Some chromed brass parts.
-White painted Bakelite socket.
+Two threaded brass rods.
+2 ornamental chrome nuts.
+White painted Bakelite E14 socket.

 Depth: 12 cm / 4.72”

 Width: 22,6 x 22,6 cm / 8.89 x 8.89”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a silver cupped (or gold cupped) light bulb is preferred.

 Period: 1970s – Mid-Century Modern.

 Other versions: These Herda square acrylic wall lamps exists in several variations.
 Also made as a pendant lamp and a table lamp.

 Often sold or presented as lamps made by Dijkstra Lampen B.V. or Raak Amsterdam, two other Dutch companies, but they never made lamps like these.